martintasker/docker-cluster/README.md

 I've chosen to do revision management with Liquibase.
 Liquibase's installation complexities almost outweigh its usefulness -- a perfect indication for Docker containerization.

-> todo: complete the porting of lq migrations

 In the `cluster-db-3/` directory, you have

 * a compose file which defines `db`, a database, and which should be started in production using `docker-compose up db`